-Put Mandriva 2010 on a USB Flash Drive (Windows)
+Put Mandriva on a USB Flash Drive (Windows)

-This simple tutorial explains how to put Mandriva 2010 on a USB Flash Drive from within Windows via the Seed tool created and supported by Mandriva.
-If a Mandriva One 2010 ISO is installed, the resulting USB Flash Drive can be used to try out a Live USB Mandriva, and or to Install Mandriva from USB to your Hard Drive, instead of using the CD/DVD.
-All recent Mandriva ISOs from Free to One are hybrids, meaning that they can be copied to the flash drive using the Seed tool.
+This simple tutorial explains how to put Mandriva on a USB Flash Drive from within a running Windows environment.
+Once the Mandriva ISO is installed, the resulting Bootable USB Flash Drive can be used to try out OpenMandriva Live on USB, and or to install OpenMandriva from the Flash Drive to your internal Hard Drive.
+Instead of using a traditional CD/DVD ROM.

-Minimum Flash Drive Capacity: Depends on the ISO used
+Minimum Flash Drive Capacity: Depends on the ISO used.

 Persistent Feature: No

-Mandriva One 2010 Live USB Flash Drive Creation Essentials
+Mandriva Live USB Flash Drive Creation Essentials

-- Windows PC (XP/Vista/7)
+- Windows PC capable of booting from USB

-- Mandriva ISO (we used mandriva-linux-one-2010-spring-KDE4-europe1-americas-cdrom-i586.iso)
+- Open Mandriva ISO

-How to put Mandriva One 2010 on a USB Flash Drive
+How to Run OpenMandriva from a USB Flash Drive

-- Download the Mandriva One ISO
+- Download the OpenMandriva ISO file.

 - Download and launch the Universal USB Installer.
 From the distribution list, select the "Try Unlisted ISO (Grub)" option.
 Then follow the onscreen instructions to perform the conversion of the ISO to USB.